 Trustee

 She is the Director of the Thalheimer Center for Cardio-Oncology, the Founding Director of the Penn Translational Cardio-Oncology Center of Excellence and Director of the Penn Center for Quantitative Echocardiography.
-She is an invited member of many cardio-oncology expert consensus groups focused on advancing our understanding of cardiovascular disease in the growing cancer population within the NIH, FDA, American Society of Clinical Oncology, ACC, American Heart Association and European Society of Cardiology.
+She is an invited member of many cardio-oncology expert consensus groups focused on advancing the understanding of cardiovascular disease in the growing cancer population within the NIH, FDA, American Society of Clinical Oncology, ACC, AHA and ESC.

 She is a standing member and Chair of the NIH Clinical Integrative Cardiovascular and Hematological Sciences Study Section and the inaugural Chair of the ECOG-ACRIN Cardiotoxicity subcommittee.
-She is also the inaugural, founding Editor-in-Chief of JACC: Cardio-Oncology; inducted member of both the American Society of Clinical Investigation and the Association of American Physicians; member of the Sarnoff Research Committee; elected member of the American College of Cardiology Board of Trustees; and recipient of both the International Cardio-Oncology Society Thomas Force Leadership Award and ECOG-ACRIN Young Investigator Award.
+She is also the inaugural, founding Editor-in-Chief of JACC: Cardio-Oncology; inducted member of both the American Society of Clinical Investigation and the Association of American Physicians; member of the Sarnoff Research Committee; and recipient of both the International Cardio-Oncology Society Thomas Force Leadership Award and ECOG-ACRIN Young Investigator Award.

 Sandra J. Lewis, MD, FACC